-As the US unemployment rate came in at 3.8 percent in March 2019, it reflects the real shortage of talent, knowledge, and skills in the areas of logistics, management, international marketing, global supply chain, and international finance.
+As the US unemployment rate came in at 3.8 percent in March 2019, it reflects the real shortage of talent, knowledge, and skills in international business and global trade, specifically in the areas of logistics, management, international marketing, global supply chain, and international finance.

 There is a common conversation among industry professionals centered around finding the right talent to fill open positions.
-For any company to thrive and grow in the global trade environment, it needs motivated and talented individuals with the basic knowledge of how things work globally.
+For any company to thrive and grow in the global trade environment, it needs motivated and talented individuals with a basic knowledge of how things work globally.

 More often than not, your client is struggling with the same challenges to find the resources to help their company grow.
 It’s not just outsourcing for talent, but a partnership and integration of service, technology, and information.

 BGI Worldwide Logistics is focusing on our core talent and utilizing expert resources to further train its employees.
-The company is dedicated to improving the skills of its team members that will most benefit its customers.
-In addition to supporting general education for current employees, we are encouraging employee enrollment in courses through the following organizations for industry-specific training.
+The company is dedicated to improving the skills of its team members in international business and global trade as that will most benefit its customers.

-For national certifications employees receive training in import, export, logistics, marketing, finance, transportation and compliance through NCBFAA and NASBITE International:
+For national certifications employees receive training in import, export, logistics, marketing, finance, transportation, and compliance through NCBFAA and NASBITE International:

-- NASBITE International: The Certified Global Business Professional (CGBP) https://www.nasbite.org/cgbp/ Prepares and certifies workers in 125 specific knowledge areas of global trade within 4 domains.
+- NASBITE International: The Certified Global Business Professional (CGBP) – Prepares and certifies workers in 125 specific knowledge areas of global trade within 4 domains.

-- NCBFAA: Educational Institute certifications http://www.ncbfaa.org/Scripts/4Disapi.dll/4DCGI/cms/review.html?Action=CMS_Document&DocID=19844&MenuKey=education Prepares and certifies workers in imports, HTS classification, compliance, and freight forwarding.
+- NCBFAA: Educational Institute certifications – Prepares and certifies workers in imports, HTS classification, compliance, and freight forwarding.

-BGI Worldwide Logistics believes that continual improvement is its employees’ knowledge will help our logistics and freight forwarding clients that import, export and distribute products domestically and internationally become more competitive.
+BGI Worldwide Logistics believes that continual improvement in its employees’ knowledge will help our logistics and freight forwarding clients that import, export, and distribute products domestically and internationally become more competitive.
 Our skills become our client’s tools for success.